gcallah/BookReviews/atherton.md

 he moved, Atherton succeeds in dispelling much of the shroud of absurdity in which his ideas have too often been cloaked.

-## Life and work

-## NTV

-Atherton begins addressing Berkeley's writings by examining *An Essay Towards a New Theory of Vision*, a lesser known work of his, and asks whether this work, which appeared before his two major philosophical works, was some sort of diversion, or a coherent preliminary to them.
+After a short biographical sketch of Berkeley's life, Atherton begins addressing his writings by examining *An Essay Towards a New Theory of Vision*, a lesser known work of his, and asks whether this work, which appeared before his two major philosophical works, was some sort of diversion, or a coherent preliminary to them.
 Atherton succeeds in